 Smartphones offer different frame rates, such as 30fps, 60fps, and even 120fps and 240 fps for Slo-Mo.
 My suggestion would be to use 30fps for non-sporty videos.

-But if you are trying to capture some action, it is better to record that we do in a higher frame because you will have the option to Slow it Down for a slow-motion effect.
+But if you are trying to capture some action, it is better to record what we do in a higher frame because you will have the option to Slow it Down for a slow-motion effect.

 Recording videos in 60fps works best when there is a fair amount of light available, for example, outdoors in the daytime.